Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Bearing this in mind I can look at existing applications of this type and see that:

 - **Utility applications that are exciting and possibly could improve users lives**: This type of application requires constant regular use, especially if the application is looking to *improve* or *enrich* peoples lives.
 An example of an enriching application might be [Map My Fitness](https://www.mapmyfitness.com/) that allows it's users to better experience their exercise and in turn improve their fitness.
 This type of application would be useless without being mobile.
 - **Interactive experiential applications that wow users**: This type of application is based on new emerging technology.
-By virtue of this it can have a limited lifespan and is often not something that gets everyday use, but rather it could be a high end technical piece to wow consumers as an installation at a trade show or could be used on a feature film.
-An example of this might be [The Audi Walking VR experience](https://zerolight.com/projects/audi/audi-walking-vr/) created by [Zerolight](https://zerolight.com) that allows users to walk around and explore an Audi vehicle, utilising the large *play area* of the HTC Vive.
+By virtue of this it can have a limited lifespan and is often not something that gets everyday use, but rather it could be a high end technical piece to wow consumers as an installation at a trade show or could be used as a technical piece on a feature film.
+An example of this type of application might be [The Audi Walking Virtual Reality (VR) experience](https://zerolight.com/projects/audi/audi-walking-vr/) created by [Zerolight](https://zerolight.com) that allows users to walk around and explore an Audi car, utilising the large *play area* of the HTC Vive.

-Aside from what I want there needs to be some market evaluation in order to solidify my decision to embrace the paths on which I am heading.
+Aside from what I want there also needs to be some market evaluation in order to solidify my decision to embrace the paths on which I am heading.
 The idea of shaping a career around what you like creating only works if consumers will buy the things you create.
 For this reason I am going to expand the above two examples as case studies:

 **An enriching lifestyle application**